I don't know how you did it, but you did it. You created this TV Tropes page.

 Hypocritical Humor: In "Mr. Monk Gets Cabin Fever," when Grooms is the agent in charge of Monk's witness protection, there is a scene where they stop at a convenience store for supplies.
 Grooms tells the others to not draw too much attention to themselves....while wearing a very attention-grabbing three piece suit.

-Why Do You Keep Changing Jobs?: In "Mr. Monk and the Sleeping Suspect," Agent Grooms was with the ATF.
+Why Do You Keep Changing Jobs?: For some reason, in "Mr. Monk and the Sleeping Suspect," Grooms is with the ATF.
 But in "Gets Cabin Fever," he's moved to the FBI.

 Bobby and Peggy Davenport (Michael Cavanaugh and Holland Taylor)